oVirt/ovirt-site/source/feature/sanlock-fencing.html.md

 At this point, the proxy host will return a response to the engine, and the engine will move the next step in the fencing sequence.
 The egine will change the host's state to "Rebooting" upon receiving this response.

-#### Engine poll sanlock fencing status until fencing request is finished
+#### Engine polls sanlock fencing status until fencing request is finished

 While vdsm is running the fencing command, engine will poll vdsm fencing status.
 Until the sanlock fencing command returns, vdsm will return the same status that other fencing agents return today when a host is stopping.